icatcherplus/icatcher_plus/README.md

 ### Common Flags

-You can save a labeled video by adding:
+- You can save a labeled video by adding:

 `--output_video_path /path/to/output_folder`

-If you want to output annotations to a file, use:
+- If you want to output annotations to a file, use:

 `--output_annotation /path/to/output_annotation_folder`

 See [Output format](#output-format) below for more information on how the files are formatted.

-To show the predictions online in a seperate window, add the option:
+- To show the predictions online in a seperate window, add the option:

 `--show_output`

-To launch the iCatcher+ web app (after annotating), use:
+- To launch the iCatcher+ [Web App](#web-app) (after annotating), use:

 `icatcher --app`

 The app should open automatically at [http://localhost:5001](http://localhost:5001).
 For more details, see [Web App](#web-app).

-Originally a face classifier was used to distinguish between adult and infant faces (however this can result in too much loss of data).
+- Originally a face classifier was used to distinguish between adult and infant faces (however this can result in too much loss of data).
 It can be turned on by using:

 `icatcher /path/to/my/video.mp4 --use_fc_model`

-You can also add parameters to crop the video a given percent before passing to iCatcher:
+- You can also add parameters to crop the video a given percent before passing to iCatcher:

 `--crop_mode m` where `m` is any of [top, left, right], specifying which side of the video to crop from (if not provided, default is none; if crop_percent is provided but not crop_mode, default is top)